Statelessness is the political weapon of a colonial project that fragments and displaces a nation

 PALESTINE AND THE QUESTION OF STATELESSNESS

-The “statelessness” of Palestinians is neither accidental nor the outcome of bureaucratic neglect; it is the product of a deliberate political strategy aimed at obstructing the Palestinian people’s exercise of their inalienable right to self-determination.
-By severing the legal, political, and physical connection between the people and their homeland, Israel entrenches a system that prevents Palestinians, wherever they live, from reclaiming their property, returning to their lands, and participating fully in determining their political future.
+Nationality signifies legal membership in a sovereign community; when sovereignty is deliberately blocked, statelessness becomes a tool of domination.
+In the Palestinian case, the root problem is not a legal loophole in nationality frameworks, but the intentional obstruction of Palestinian national rights, particularly the right to self-determination.
+Palestinian refugees and their descendants remain excluded from both host country citizenship and, in many cases, international refugee protection.
+The denial of their right of return entrenches their statelessness, with Palestinian identity and rights tied to a homeland from which they are systematically barred.
+By severing the legal, political, and physical connection between the people and their homeland, Israel entrenches a system of domination that prevents Palestinians, wherever they live, from reclaiming their property, returning to their lands, and participating fully in determining their political future.
 These are not peripheral matters, but core elements of self-determination as recognised under international law.

 At the same time, Palestinians face widespread social marginalisation both in host states and within the global diaspora.
 Legal discrimination, exclusion from political participation, and restricted access to public services are common features of their lived reality.
-This marginalisation is reinforced by the deliberate fragmentation of the Palestinian people into separate legal and political categories; those in exile, those under occupation, and those holding Israeli citizenship, each subjected to a different system of control.
-The result is a purposeful dispersal and weakening of Palestinian collective agency, designed to undermine their capacity to act as a unified people in pursuit of self-determination.
+This marginalisation is reinforced by the deliberate fragmentation of the Palestinian people into separate legal and political categories; those in exile, those under occupation, and those holding Israeli citizenship – each subjected to a different system of control.
+The result is a purposeful dispersal and weakening of Palestinian collective agency, designed to undermine their capacity to act as a unified nation in pursuit of self-determination.

 HISTORICAL BACKGROUND